criserto/criserto/README.md

 - 👋 Hi, I’m @criserto a Junior Web Dev
 - 👀 I’m interested in ... learn about front-end dev.
 - 🌱 I’m currently learning ...
-Bootstrap 5, Tailwind CSS & Javascript to in the future jump to TypeScript or Angular
+Spring Boot :)
 - 💞️ I’m looking to collaborate with ... any company , I need practice on one real company...
 - 📫 How to reach me ...
 Well, in the future I am change this line.